andy-thedev/KNN-Vehicle-Evaluation/README.md

 Dataset was collected from the UCI machine learning repository, an archive containing 557 datasets (https://archive.ics.uci.edu/ml/datasets/Car+Evaluation)

+## /

+**KNN.py:**
-KNN.py -> The main algorithm
+The main algorithm (See section: "Design description")

+**car.data:**
-car.data -> A csv table containing vehicle evaluation information, with rows being each vehicle design, and columns being features such as: overall buying price, maintenance cost, number of doors, etc.
+A csv table containing vehicle evaluation information, with rows being each vehicle design, and columns being features such as: overall buying price, maintenance cost, number of doors, etc.

-Design description:
+## Design description

 1) Retrieves dataset of vehicle designs, and transforms columns with string classification values into integers utilizing sklearn's preprocessing library